bitcoin-s/bitcoin-s/docs/oracle/oracle-server.md

   - `message` - Message to hash and sign
 - `backuporacle` `location` - Backs up the oracle database in a safe and consistent manner.
   - `location` - The locations of the backup file
+- `setoraclename` `oraclename` Sets the oracle name in the database
+- `getoraclename` gets the oraclename for the database

 ### Create Event Example